1921 Buffalo All-Americans season

 During the 1921 season, several of the Buffalo All-Americans, most notably future Philadelphia Eagles co-founder Lud Wray, also played for the Philadelphia Quakers, an independent club based in Philadelphia, Pennsylvania.

 Since Philadelphia was subject to blue laws in the commonwealth of Pennsylvania, the Quakers had to play their games on Saturdays, as opposed to the Sundays used by the APFA, including Buffalo.
 The Buffalo players played for Philadelphia on Saturday, then traveled back to Buffalo for Sunday's game.
-A few days before Buffalo played Canton, the league found out about violation of league policy, and made the players choose which team they wanted to play for.
+A few days before Buffalo played Canton, the league found out about violation of league policy, and made the players choose for which team they wanted to play.
 Five, including Wray, chose to stay with the Quakers, blaming the Buffalo management for "blowing the whistle."

 Buffalo was able to hire players from the Detroit Heralds, who folded midseason, to complete their roster.

+For the 1921 season the All-Americans had a payroll of $2,000 per game for their 16-man roster.